harrygfox/farfalla/README.md

 - Site map based on the most logical progression from entry to goal - user journey.
 - Process Flow the details of the user journey: decision making and conditionals.

-If the progression through the user journey is logical, fits the behavioural requirements set out by the personas, and offers something that might be considered a positive and un-anxious experience then the interface is ready to be designed and prototyped (if the client says yes you can do those things).
+If the progression through the user journey is logical, fits the behavioural requirements set out by the personas, and offers something that might be considered a positive and un-anxious experience then the interface is ready to be designed and prototyped.

+Moving from here to the next step

 ## Wire-frames + Copy